opendistro/for-elasticsearch-docs/docs/sql/basic.md

 :--- | :---
 0 | 1

-*Example 2*: Specify the document number that you want to start returning the results from.
-The second argument is equivalent to the `from` parameter in Elasticsearch.
+*Example 2*: If you pass in two arguments, the first is mapped to the `from` parameter and the second to the `size` parameter in Elasticsearch.
+You can use this for simple pagination for small indices, as it's inefficient for large indices.
 Use `ORDER BY` to ensure the same order between pages:

 ```sql
 SELECT account_number